What You Can Do about Marine Debris

 Say no to single use paper and plastic bags and bring your own high quality reusable bag.
 Whether you’re picking up groceries, getting takeout food or clothes shopping, use your own bag.
 Each reusable bag can eliminate hundreds (if not thousands) of single-use plastic or paper bags!

 Carrying your own bottle cuts waste and can save you money.

 Do away with throw-away lunch packaging.
 Each child who brings a brown bag lunch to school every day generates 67 pounds of waste each year.

 The average American once used 500 paper cups a year.
 Replacing your single-use paper, plastic or Styrofoam cups with a reusable cup or mug can have a huge impact.
 Try keeping a cup in your bag, at the office, or in your car so you always have one around.
 Most coffee shops offer a discount for bringing your own cup!

 Slow Down and Dine In

 A big reason we have a food packaging problem to begin with is because people want to eat on the go – whether it's a drive-through or grab-n-go.
 Take a breath, slow down and dine in.
 Get your coffee “for here” or enjoy a home-cooked meal with friends and family and say goodbye to single-use packaging.

 Plastic straws are consistently one of the most littered plastic items, which means they end up in our waterways and are harmful to fish and wildlife.
-Say NO to straws!
-If you really need one, get a reusable straw and bring your own.
-To get a sense of the problem, check out this funny video from Straw Wars.
-Exit
+If you need a straw, consider using a reusable straw.

 Avoid Heavily Packaged Foods